magfest/ubersystem/alembic/README.md

 sep alembic --plugin myplugin revision --autogenerate -m "Additional alter statements" sep alembic upgrade head
 ```
-4. Verify the new migrations by running a comparison of the migration and the
+4. Verify the new migrations manually by inspecting the generated revision
+scripts and editing them as necessary; auto-generation is not perfect and may
+try to unnecessarily drop and re-add columns.
+Keep in mind, relationship
+"columns" are not real, you do not need migrations for them.
+5. Additionally, you can also verify the new migrations by running a
-results of `sep reset_uber_db`:
+comparison of the migration and the results of `sep reset_uber_db`:
 ```
 pg_dump -s mydbname > alembic.sql
 sep reset_uber_db
 pg_dump -s mydbname > reset_uber_db.sql
 diff alembic.sql reset_uber_db.sql
 ```
+The unit tests already do this automatically, which is why this step is
+optional.
+Keep in mind, even if the resulting schemas are identical, alembic
+could internally be dropping and re-adding columns or tables resulting in
+catastrophic data loss.
+That is why manual inspection is always recommended.

 # `sep alembic` Command